 Back on board, we supped on the happy hour flow of cocktails and Hanoi beer with the Au Co guests, hailing from Australia, Europe, America and Vietnam.
 At dusk, when the wings of the golden crow – the sun of Vietnam’s creation story – hovered over the unkempt rocky lumps, fishing boats puttered by and sampans slouched under the overhangs.
 Then, when the graceful swan of the moon ascended, all that was visible in this distant spot away from other tour boats were the dying violet clouds and inky black outlines of limestone monoliths.
 The stars hung very far away in the intensely black sky and the small wake of the fishing boats caused the moonlight to shimmer in slithers, making it look as if stars were dropping into the waters.

 Sheltered in a barnacled corner of Bai Tu Long is Vung Vieng village.
-In an attempt to control pollution in the bay, fisherman have either been exported to land or corralled into floating communities by the government.
+In an attempt to control pollution in the bay, fisherman has either been exported to land or corralled into floating communities by the government.
 We boarded bamboo boats so the locals could row us around their village and oyster pearl farming plots.
-Au Co’s Mr Tuan explained: “Locals sell these pearls for jewellery, cosmetics, and medicine.
-It takes a year to 18 months to cultivate pearls but only around 30 per cent of the farmed oysters grow pearls.”
+Au Co’s Mr Tuan explained: “Locals sell these pearls for jewelry, cosmetics, and medicine.
+It takes a year to 18 months to cultivate pearls but only around 30 percent of the farmed oysters grow pearls.”

 After being rowed around Vung Vieng and a lot of leisurely sitting around under the canvas umbrellas of the Au Co, we all felt it was time to exercise – but not before feasting for lunch.
-The Au Co’s cuisine is based on the Taoist philosophy of balance and harmony and our five course meals included delicate dragon fruit and Phan Thiet scallops, grilled minced Halong fish on lemon grass, chicken roulade with onion cream, and an intense passion fruit panacotta.
+The Au Co’s cuisine is based on the Taoist philosophy of balance and harmony and our five course meals included delicate dragon fruit and Phan Thiet scallops, grilled minced Halong fish on lemongrass, chicken roulade with onion cream, and an intense passion fruit pannacotta.